calvetalex/Install_script/README.md

 # Installation script

 This script will install a basic env to work.
 More complete on arch, it also works on ubuntu but fewer packages will be installed.
 If you can install Arch linux.
+You can add a config file with extensions name for code to the script to have them automatically installed. _Provide the full name of the form publisher.extension, for example ms-vscode.cpptools._

 ## USE
 Clone the repo and run install.sh in the directory.
 Don t move any file and just let install.sh make the job.
+You can run *./install.sh -h* to know how work the script.

 Known issues :
 * node crash sometimes on ubuntu => TODO